eclipse-sumo/sumo/docs/web/docs/Models/Electric.md

 # Vehicle behavior

-Vehicle behavior will not be affected by battery level.
+By default, vehicle behavior will not be affected by battery level.
 Car will keep driving even when their battery capacity is at 0.
-To avoid this [TraCI](#traci) must be used to change speed or route based on the current battery level.
+To avoid this, either [TraCI](#traci) must be used to change speed or route based on the current battery level or the [stationfinder device](../Stationfinder_Device.md) can be configured to monitor the battery capacity.

 # Charging Stations